 * MPU9150 is effectively MPU6050 with an integrated AK8975 magnetometer, while MPU9250 is MPU6500 with the same magnetometer

-Some FC has more than one Gyro onboard, and you can choose which one to use in the CLI with the command “set gyro_to_use=0 or 1”.
+Or you can enter the “status” command in the Betaflight Configurator CLI and look for the name of the IMU under Gyro/ACC.
+Some FC may have more than one Gyro onboard, and you can choose which one to use in the CLI with the command “set gyro_to_use=0 or 1”.

-The ICM20689 is also pretty good but allegedly with a higher failure rate.
-The ICM20602 is another popular choice however it’s more susceptible to noise.
-Since Betaflight 4.1 (Oct 2019), 32KHz gyro sampling rate has been removed from the firmware, so even if you are using an ICM gyro that are capable of 32KHz, you will be limited to 8KHz so it’s no longer an advantage.
+The ICM20689 is also a decent gyro in terms of performance but allegedly has a higher failure rate.
+The ICM20602 is another popular choice, however it’s more susceptible to noise and harder to tune.
+Since Betaflight 4.1 (Oct 2019), 32KHz gyro sampling rate has been removed from Betaflight, so there is no advantage using gyro with 32KHz sampling rate.

-Since 2022, more and more FC manufacturers have been shifting toward BMI270 due to silicon shortage.
-Max sampling frequency is 6.4KHz, but Betaflight forces it to go into OSR4 mode (internal low pass filter with cutoff frequency of 300Hz) which results in only 3.2KHz.
-However the actual performance is on par with MPU6000 since the useful gyro signal (movement of the drone) is usually within 100Hz.
-The only downside is probably the extra filtering that might be required as the cut-off frequency is higher in the built-in low pass filter with the BMI270 gyro.
+In 2022, FC manufacturers shifted from MPU6000 towards BMI270 due to cost and availability.
+While its max sampling frequency is only 6.4KHz, Betaflight forces it to go into OSR4 mode (with a cutoff frequency of 300Hz), resulting in an even lower sampling rate of 3.2KHz.
+That might sound suboptimal, but as I have tested it myself personally, the actual performance of BMI270 is comparable to MPU6000 (in Betaflight 4.3/4.4).
+The main downside is probably the extra filtering that is sometimes required as the cut-off frequency is higher in the built-in low pass filter with the BMI270 gyro.

 Layout

-FC layout is where the pins / solder pads are located on the board, and how easy it is to connect the components.
+FC layout refers to the arrangement of pins and solder pads on a flight controller board, which can greatly affect how easy it is to connect various components.

 Many people only care about the capability of a flight controller, and can overlook the importance of the layout.